madetech/react-learning-plan/README.md

 - [ ] Know how to TDD React components using Sinon
 - [ ] Know how to TDD React components using snapshots

+#### Session

+- Create a component with at least one test for each of `shallow`, `mount` and `render` from Enzyme.
+- Use `shallow` to test the composition of one component.
+- Use `mount` to test the behaviour of one component.
+- Use `render` to test the content of one component.
+- Use Sinon to test a component with a callback prop.
+- Introduce `storyshots` and explain snapshot testing.

+#### Homework

+- ???

 ### Week 4

 #### Goals